blynkkk/blueprints/Asset Tracker/README.md

 ## Introduction
 This blueprint is a basic asset tracking solution.
 You will be able to see your moving device on the map from the web and mobile dashboards, monitor it's speed, and receive a notification once the position of your asset has changed.
-Use it as it is or build more functionality on top, if you want to receive different data from your moving asset.
+Use it as is or build more functionality on top if you want to receive different data from your moving asset.

 The web and mobile dashboard and datastreams are pre-configured.
 You will be creating an integration with an Particle Cloud using detailed step-by-step guide.